 There are strict laws governing the employment of young people, including their involvement in theatre performances, filming or modelling assignments.
 The dates and times young people are allowed to perform are also regulated.
-Check the performance table for details.
+Check the legislation and guidance at NNCEE.

 Our Education Welfare Service investigates and monitors employment undertaken by young people of compulsory school age to make sure that it's legal and safe, and that it doesn't damage or interrupt their education.